department-of-veterans-affairs/vets-api/modules/simple_forms_api/app/services/simple_forms_api/form_remediation/docs/README.md

 ## Extending Functionality

-Each step in this solution is extendable.
-Follow these steps:
+Each component of this solution can be extended or customized to meet team requirements.

 1. Review extensible components in the [Base Configuration](../../../../../../../lib/simple_forms_api/form_remediation/configuration/base.rb).
 2. Create subclasses for required functionality.